boggydigital/clo/README.md

 - Add a definitions file named `clo.json` in the root of your project
 - Parse `os.Args` (using default definitions) to get `Request` data with command, arguments, flags
-- Dispatch request to your commands handlers and fallback to `clo.Dispatch` for unknown commands or nil `Request`
+- Route request to your commands handlers and fallback to `clo.Route` for unknown commands or nil `Request`

 Here is an example of a `main.go` that implements this approach (NOTE: error handling is omitted for brevity)